How Charlie Parker, Dizzy Gillespie, and Bud Powell Savagely Beat Jazz into a Stupor

 Powell’s emotional difficulties, drug and alcohol abuse, and epilepsy, made his piano output inconsistent—sometimes it was brilliant and sometimes it was downright bad.
-Despite this, there exists recordings of him playing great until the end in the mid-1960s (Giddins 323).
+Despite this, there exists recordings of him playing well in the mid-1960s, at the end of his life (Giddins 323).

 In 1946, while performing regularly in Manhattan, Powell recorded “Bouncing with Bud,” a composition which would become a jazz standard.
 This song, which was originally called “Bebop in Pastel” displayed, on piano, all the speed and virtuosity of Charlie Parker or Dizzy Gillespie (“Bud Powell” para 10).